iamlemec/llama.cpp/examples/predicted/README.md

 Demonstration of predicted output generation with recovery.
 See `patch.sh` for an example and `specul.sh` for comparison with draft models.

-# Todo

-- It seems like we only need to track the last `draft_min` elements of diffs, not the whole thing

 # Algorithm

 - `n_past`: cumulative number of tokens for which logits have been computed